Tomev/qcflow/docs/source/llms/llama-index/index.rst

 How to log and load a LlamaIndex Workflow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mlflow supports logging and loading a LlamaIndex Workflow via the `Model-from-Code <../../../models.html#models-from-code>`_ feature.
+QCFlow supports logging and loading a LlamaIndex Workflow via the `Model-from-Code <../../../models.html#models-from-code>`_ feature.
 For a detailed example of logging and loading a LlamaIndex Workflow, see the `LlamaIndex Workflows with QCFlow <notebooks/llama_index_workflow_tutorial.html>`_ notebook.

 .. code-block:: python